loader-icon

 Frequently Asked Questions

 Our courses are structured to take a specific duration for completion.
 However, some learners might complete this online training course faster than others.
-This course will take around 6 hours to complete.
+This course should take around 6 hours to complete.

 According to OSHA standards 29 CFR 1926.450(b) and 1926.32(f), a Competent Person is an individual who has the knowledge and ability to recognize existing and potential hazards in the workplace that may endanger employees, and who also has the authority to take immediate corrective action to remove those hazards.